UHM-ShaneB/UHM-ShaneB.github.io/projects/Shane-Sudoku.md

 ## About The Project

 This project was my attempt in creating a sudoku puzzle game using Java.
 Sudoku is a puzzle game in which you are presented with a 9x9 grid of squares that are split up into groups of smaller 3x3 squares.
-Some of the squares will already be filled out with numbers ranging between 1 and 9, and the player must fill the rest of the squares making sure that it follows certain condition:
+The objective is to fill each square in with a number ranging from 1 to 9.
+Some squares will already have a number filled in.
+However, when filling in these numbers, certain conditions must be satisfied:

   - All squares must have a number
   - The same number cannot appear in the same 3x3 square, column, and row.